DedeMarantes/DedeMarantes/README.md

 - 👋 Hi, I’m @DedeMarantes
-- 🌱 I’m currently studying about Go, Terraform, AWS and Kubernetes
+- 🌱 I’m currently studying about DevOps, Infra and Networking
-- 💞️ I’m looking to work with DevOps and Cloud Computing
+- 💞️ I’m looking to work with Infra and Networking
 - 📫 How to reach me ...
 - I got the CKA certification first try.
 89 score